parasj/papers/file_systems/README.md

 A key design point for file-systems is if they are mainly optimized for large numbers of small files or a few number of large files.
 Decisions like block size, number of inodes, batching etc affect this.

 ## Read-only, write-only, immutable, mutable, append-only
 Some systems improve performance by restricting the model for modifying data.
 GFS is optimized for append-only data.
 DynamoDB optimizes mutable data.
+Haystack optimizes photo storage using large log index structures.